noritada/grib-rs/README.md

     * Some parameters of each layer, which are important for most users
     * Underlying sections which make up layers and the entire data
   * Support for some code tables defined by WMO
-  * Decoding feature supporting following templates:
+  * Decoding feature supporting templates listed in the following table
-    * Template 5.0/7.0 (simple packing)
-    * Template 5.2/7.2 (complex packing)
-    * Template 5.3/7.3 (complex packing and spatial differencing)
-    * Template 5.40/7.40 (JPEG 2000 code stream format)
-    * Template 5.41/7.41 (Portable Network Graphics (PNG))
-    * Template 5.200/7.200 (run length packing with level values)
-  * Support for computation of latitudes and longitudes of grid points for following templates:
+  * Support for computation of latitudes and longitudes of grid points for templates listed in the following table
-    * Template 3.0 (latitude/longitude (or equidistant cylindrical, or Plate Carree))
 * CLI application `gribber` built on the top of the Rust library
   * 5 subcommends:
     * completions: generation of shell completions for your shell